bforbesc/the-data-scientist-compendium/1_Pyhton_machine_learning.md

 # 🌐 machine learning web apps
 - [Streamlit](https://docs.streamlit.io/): the library to easily create web applications in Python
 - [Heroku](https://devcenter.heroku.com/): a library which allows for deployment of your application on the web
-- Examples using Streamlit (and one Horuku):
+- Examples using Streamlit and Horuku:
 	- [How to build a data science web app?
 Part 1](https://towardsdatascience.com/how-to-build-a-data-science-web-app-in-python-61d1bed65020) (Streamlit)
 	- [How to build a data science web app?
 Part 2](https://towardsdatascience.com/how-to-build-a-simple-machine-learning-web-app-in-python-68a45a0e0291) (Streamlit)
 	- [How to build a data science web app?
 Part 3](https://towardsdatascience.com/how-to-build-a-data-science-web-app-in-python-penguin-classifier-2f101ac389f3) (Streamlit)